Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Master Equation

 \subsubsection{Amplitude Damping}

 By studying a typical example, we will show how to derive the master equation for a specified system.
-Here we consider a two-level atom interacting with an electromagnetic environment, which is modelled as
+Here we consider a two-level atom interacting with an electromagnetic environment, which is modeled as

 where

 Here $H_S$ and $H_E$ are the free Hamiltonians for the two-level atom and the electromagnetic environment respectively, and $V$ describes the interactions between the atom and the environment. $\sigma_{x},\sigma_{y},\sigma_{z}$ are the Pauli matrices, $\sigma_{\pm}=\sigma_{x}\pm i\sigma_{y}$, and $\omega_{a}$ is the energy level splitting for the atom. $b_j$ and $b_j^\dagger$ are the annihilation and creation operator for the $j$-th mode of the electromagnetic field with frequency $\omega_{j}$, and $g_j$ is the coupling strength between the atom and the $j$-th mode of the environment.